gamma-opt/oip-notes/course/part1/3-mathematical_programming.md

 Notice that these are presented in a deliberate order.
 As a rule of thumb, whenever we start the process of modelling a problem, we will follow this list in this particular order.

 As the name suggests, the objective function is the function that describes our objective, which is to maximise or minimise some quantity that represents a measurement of performance.
 Thus, in mathematical programming, objective functions always comprise an objective (maximise or minimise) and a function $f$.
-For the majority of our models, the function to be optimised will be defined as $f : X \subseteq \reals^n \to \reals$.
+For the majority of our models, the function to be optimised will be defined as $f : X \subset \reals^n \to \reals$.

 ## Defining domains by posing constraints